AuReMe/esmecata/README.md

                         Path to eggnog tmp dir.
 ````

-Requires eggnog-mapper in the path and the path to the eggnog database.
+Requires eggNOG-mapper in the path and the path to the eggnog database.
 This command takes as input the folder created by `esmecata clustering` and uses especially the `reference_proteins_consensus_fasta` folder.
 This folder contains the consensus protein sequences associated with each protein clusters kept according to the clustering threshold.
-These sequences are given as input to eggnog-mapper.
+These sequences are given as input to eggNOG-mapper.

-The number of CPU used by eggnog-mapper can be modified with `-c`.
+The number of CPU used by eggNOG-mapper can be modified with `-c`.
-By default, EsMeCaTa uses the option `--dbmem` of eggnog-mapper to store the database in memory, this requires around 50G of RAM.
+By default, EsMeCaTa uses the option `--dbmem` of eggNOG-mapper to store the database in memory, this requires around 50G of RAM.

 `esmecata annotation_eggnog` options:

 * `-e`: path to the eggnog database (required).

-* `-c`: number of CPUs to be used by eggnog-mapper.
+* `-c`: number of CPUs to be used by eggNOG-mapper.

 * `--eggnog-tmp `: path to the folder to store eggnog temporary files (by default it is inside esmecata output folder).